 Final Interpretive Guidance on Foreign Entities of Concern

-- Second, that a company with at least 25 percent voting rights, board seats, or equity interests held by the government of a covered nation (including a senior official of such a government or dominant political party), regardless of where those activities occur.
+- Second, a company with at least 25 percent voting rights, board seats, or equity interests held by the government of a covered nation (including a senior official of such a government or dominant political party), regardless of where those activities occur is a FEOC.

-- Third, DOE finalized its proposal to establish a set of rights that an entity may reserve within contractual agreements to eliminate effective control if the entity licenses or contracts with a FEOC.
+- Third, DOE’s guidance establishes a set of rights that an entity may reserve within contractual agreements to eliminate the potential for effective control if that entity has entered into a license agreement or contract with a FEOC.

 Question: What countries are FEOCs?

-Question: Why was 25% the threshold for control?
+Question: Why was 25 percent the threshold for control?

-Answer: The threshold was set at 25% because it is a widely used standard to identify control by a parent company in the private sector.
-Regulatory contexts in which a 25% ownership threshold is considered control by the parent entity include the Department of Commerce’s current CHIPS rules, the Department of State’s International Traffic in Arms Regulation (ITAR), the Treasury Department’s BSA private banking regulation, and more.
+Answer: The threshold was set at 25 percent because it is a widely used standard to identify control by a parent company in the private sector.
+Regulatory contexts in which a 25 percent ownership threshold is considered control by the parent entity include the Department of Commerce’s current CHIPS rules, the Department of State’s International Traffic in Arms Regulation (ITAR), the Treasury Department’s Bank Secrecy Act (BSA) private banking regulation, and more.

 Question: Would a U.S. subsidiary of a foreign company be considered a non-FEOC?

-Question: What is the U.S. policy objective behind the guidance considering a U.S. entity to be a non-FEOC if its parent entity is incorporated or headquartered in a covered nation but is not controlled by the covered nation at a level of 25% or more?
+Question: What is the U.S. policy objective behind the guidance considering a U.S. entity to be a non-FEOC if its parent entity is incorporated or headquartered in a covered nation but is not controlled by the covered nation at a level of 25 percent or more?

 Answer: Jurisdiction and control are written as separate indicators in statute and are defined independently in DOE’s interpretive guidance.
-The policy objective behind the guidance is to understand and mitigate the influence of a government of a covered nation in the clean vehicle supply chain by assessing each entity’s relationship to that government.
+The policy objective behind the guidance is to understand and mitigate the influence of a government of a covered nation in the battery and critical mineral supply chain by assessing each entity’s relationship to that government.
 In the scenario described above, the U.S. entity is outside of the jurisdiction of a government of a covered nation and that government does not have any direct or indirect ownership or control.

-Question: The final guidance includes the “National People’s Congress” in a list of PRC bodies whose membership (both current and former) qualifies as “senior foreign political figures” such that they are considered part of the government of the People’s Republic of China.
+Question: The final guidance includes the “National People’s Congress” in a list of the People’s Republic of China (PRC) bodies whose membership (both current and former) qualifies as “senior foreign political figures” such that they are considered part of the government of the PRC.
 Was this inclusion intentional?

 Answer: Yes, DOE intentionally included specific reference to the National People’s Congress as an example of an entity whose current and former members qualify as “senior foreign political figures.”